jeffersonroth/jjrf-demo-rauxa/README.md

 ## Frontend

 As per request, the chosen Frontend framework was Vue.js.
 I had no previous experience with Vue.js but I studied the documentation and used my experience with other frameworks to complete the requested project.

 App was generated from the vue-cli command.

-Home.vue addapted to be the Home page for the challenge with a functional answer for the challenge.
+Home.vue adapted to be the Home page for the challenge with a functional answer for the challenge.

 Router created for About Page.

-Home page renders a input field to enter the username to be requested by Github API.
+Home page renders an input field to enter the username to be requested by Github API.

-If no username is given, a massage saying the field id required will appear bellow the field.
+If no username is given, a message saying the field id required will appear below the field.

 If a username is given, Axios will request it on the API.